tessapower/tessapower.github.io/src/_posts/2020-05-04-introduction.md

 ---
-title: Hello, I'm Tessa.
+title: Hello, I'm Tessa
 layout: post
 ---
-### $ whoami

-At the time of writing, I'm 27.
-I'm from New Zealand, but I've lived in a few different countries and learned a few different languages.
-I only know enough to order an ice cream in Italy and a coffee in France—German is the language I can speak mostly fluently.
+I'm 27 years old.
+I'm from New Zealand, but I've lived in a few different countries and travelled around a bit.

 Things that I will passionately talk your ear off about about are:
 * Languages (human and computer);